One of the most daunting things when I first started looking for a gun was…what size bullet to get?

 The very first gun I bought was a 9mm.
 They’re fun at the range.
 They’re good for defense.

-Believe it or not…or actually believe it because it’s true…the 9mm bullet is the same size as the bullet used in the .380 and the .38 Special.
-The only difference between the three is the amount of gunpowder behind it.
+Believe it or not…or actually believe it because it’s true…the 9mm bullet is the same diameter as the bullet used in the .380 and the .38 Special.
+The differencse between the three is the amount of gunpowder behind it and possibly bullet weight.